Cliff Walkers: Plot

-Set in the Japanese puppet state of Manchukuo, the film follows four Chinese Communist Party agents who parachute back to Harbin in Northeastern China in the early 1930s.
-Together, they embark on a secret operation code-named “Utrenya” (утреня) that intends to extract a former prisoner who could expose the unethical human experimentation and other crimes against humanity committed by Unit 731 of the Imperial Japanese Army in front of the international community.
-Upon landing, the team members split into two groups to avoid being captured and tortured to sell out their loved ones on the other group.
-They are also ready to sacrifice themselves by ingesting cyanide-equivalent pills contained in a match box.
-Soon after their separation, group 1 discover that their local contacts are actually enemies in disguise.
-They manage to escape the trap, but also realize they had been sold out by a traitor, who caved after being tortured and witnessing the execution of his comrades.
+Set in the Japanese puppet state of Manchukuo, the film follows four Chinese Communist Party agents who parachute back into Harbin in Northeastern China in the early 1930s.
+Together, they embark on a secret operation code-named “Utrenya” (утреня) that intends to extract a former prisoner who could expose crimes committed by the Imperial Japanese Army to the international community (e.g., unethical human experimentation and other crimes against humanity committed by Unit 731 of that army).

+Upon landing, the team split into two groups to avoid being captured and forced to betray their mission or others in the group.
+They are also presented as being ready to sacrifice themselves, evidenced in part by their accepting pills from a match box bearing a Russian inscription, to ingest should they be caught.

+Soon after separating, one group discovers that their local contacts are the covert opposition, falsely pretending to be compatriots.
+They manage to escape the trap, and realize they have been betrayed by a local co-conspirator intended to aid the four, after he witnessed the execution of others of the local conspiracy, then being tortured by electric shock, and being induced to answer his interrogators through the administration of drugs.